 - Mass Effect features this at several points; given that The Alliance shares several similarities with the USMC and US Navy, the salute is American style.
 However, multiple times, they are shown saluting with their left hand, which is improper for pretty much every single military on Earth, which means it should be improper for a military force derived from those Earth militaries.

-- Team Fortress 2: The Soldier, who was never in any branch of the military and thus has no basic training to fail, "salutes" by making an L with his left hand.
+- The Soldier, who was never in any branch of the military and thus has no basic training to fail, "salutes" by making an L with his left hand.
+This is also an insulting gesture in several countries, implying that the salutee is a Loser.

-- Metal Gear Solid 3 and 4 has the Teary-Eyed Salute version in front of The Boss's grave.
+- Metal Gear Solid 3: Snake Eater and 4 has the Teary-Eyed Salute version in front of The Boss's grave.

 - When you liberate a POW in the Metal Slug games, he'll give you a military salute before running off the screen.